RobinRadic/blade-extensions/docs/getting-started/configuration.md

 ## Directives

-> Tip: Comment out all directives you won't be using and uncomment all directives you want to use.
+> Tip: Comment out all directives you won't be using.

-Directives are named in the configuration file.
+- Directives are named in the configuration file.
 So you can easily transform (for example) `@markdown` to `@md`.
-Directives are either class paths, class paths with @ sign or closures.
+- Directives are either class paths, class paths with @ sign or closures.
+- `optional` directives are only used for **unit-testing**
+- If you want to use any of the `optional` directives, you have to **manually copy/paste** them to `directives`.

 ```php
 [
     'directives' => [